Zippy-boy/wire-pod/Installation.md

 10. At this point, voice commands should work.

-## Guide Two: Windows 10 or higher
+## Guide 2: Windows 10 or higher

-### Windows

-- Make sure your installation is fully up to date.
+- NOTE: Make sure your installation is fully up to date.

 1. Open up Powershell as administrator
 	-	Open the start menu, type in Powershell, right click, click "Run as administrator"